kovrom/willow-application-server/README.md

 mode: single
 ```
 ### Wilow Auto Correct (WAC)
-To enable WAC go to Configiration -> Advanced, enable Willow Auto Correct (EXPERIMENTAL) and restart WAS.
+To enable WAC go to Configiration -> Advanced, enable Willow Auto Correct (EXPERIMENTAL) and WAS Command Endpoint (EXPERIMENTAL).
+Restart WAS container.

 ### Forwarding command when nothing macthed at all
 Some people find it usefull to do something on "Sorry I couldn't understand that" when all else fails.
 For example you may want to forward not macthed command to your amazon echo dot, chatgpt or want your HA do something else.